Food Grade Essential Oils: How the Food Industry (& Home Cooks) Use Essential Oils for FlavorReading Time: 7 minutes

 Here’s a promising health fact: Americans are spending more money on organic and natural foods than ever before.
-According to the Organic Trade Association, 2014 saw a record year of $35.9 billion in sales, up a substantial 11% from the previous year.
+According to the Organic Trade Association, the U.S. market for organic products had a record year in 2018, breaking the $50 billion mark for the first time.

 As consumers demand more natural ingredients in the products they’re buying – including processed foods – the food industry is taking notice in all kinds of interesting ways.
 This includes using food grade essential oils instead of toxic chemical agents for both flavoring and preservation.